 A mass produced Mixup Cube.
-Part of a series of four similar puzzles.
 Compared with the "3x3x3"-variant one ring is further split up.

 This new derivative has 16 pieces on every ring instead of the 8 pieces of the original Mixup Cube.
 The variant named "3x3x4" has one ring further split up.

 The package was used for seven different puzzles: The four Mixup Plus-puzzles and the three Wormhole-puzzles.

 Thank you to the following people for their assistance in helping collect the information on this page: Andreas Nortmann.

 This puzzle can be found in collections of these members:

 Found a mistake or something missing?
 Edit it yourself